falconry/falcon/README.md

 **Light.** Only the essentials are included, with the "six" Python 3 compatibility module being the only dependency outside the standard library.
 We work to keep the code lean and mean, making Falcon easier to test, optimize, and deploy.

-**Cloudy.** Falcon uses the web-friendly Python language and speaks WSGI.
+**Flexible.** Falcon uses the web-friendly Python language and speaks WSGI.
 Built-in diagnostics facilitate monitoring and debugging of production systems.

 ### Install ###